rationaldom/rationaldom.github.io/library.md

 1. *The Mistress Manual : A good girl's guide to female dominance*, Lorelei Powers, greenery press, 2000
 1. *Tips and Tricks for KeyHolders: An Addendum to 'a Keyholders Handbook'*, Georgia Ivey Green, Self Published, 2014
-1. *Sex Tips from a Dominatrix*, Patricia Payne, Harper Collins Publishers, 1999 [Reviews](#sex-tips-from-a-Dominatrix-review)
+1. *Sex Tips from a Dominatrix*, Patricia Payne, Harper Collins Publishers, 1999 <a id='sex-tips-from-a-Dominatrix'>
+[Reviews](#sex-tips-from-a-Dominatrix-review)

 ## Rope and Shibari